Vegetable Soup that’s anything but boring—bold, hearty, packed with veggies, and it’s got a secret flavor boost!

 Switch Things Up

-• Swap the veggies: Use other veggies you like, keeping the amounts the same.
-Frozen veggies like green beans, sweet peppers, broccoli, or cauliflower are great for quick prep.
+• Change the veggies: Use any you like, keeping the same amount.
+Think: green beans, peppers, broccoli, or cauliflower.

-• Add greens: Stir in 1-2 cups of chopped spinach or kale at the end until wilted (kale takes longer).
+• Add more greens: Stir in 1-2 cups of spinach or kale at the end until soft (kale takes longer).

 More Soup Recipes: